antenorr/giphy_cards/README.md

-# giphy_cards a fun aplication to see your favorited celebrity in a new way using animated gifs
+# Giphy cards a fun application used to see your favorite celebrity in a new way using animated gifs.
+# 07/18/2018